turgu1/maison/Readme.md

 NEW_EVENT     | WAIT_FOR_EVENT | Returned when processing a *WAIT_FOR_EVENT* state to indicate that an event must be processed.
 RETRY         | WAIT_END_EVENT | When in state *WAIT_END_EVENT*, will return back to *PROCESS_EVENT* to check again for event processing

 Note that HOURS_24 is not taking any action on the received value.
 This state is entered automatically when it's the time for it to be fired.
-It return back to the preceeding state once executed.
+It returns back to the preceeding state once executed.

 The HOURS_24 state exact time to have it fired is not selectable.
 The ESP8266 doesn't have any RTC and the internal timer is not accurate enough to ensure proper synchronization with the time of day.